-- 81. Certain non-financial interests may reasonably be thought to affect the way members of the House of Lords discharge their public duties and must therefore be registered in this category.
-The following non-financial interests are always relevant and therefore must be registered: - (a) unremunerated directorships or other regular employment; - (b) membership of public bodies such as hospital trusts, the governing bodies of universities, colleges or schools, local authorities and other spheres of government; - (c) trusteeships of museums, galleries or similar bodies; - (d) acting as an office-holder or trustee in pressure groups or trade unions; and - (e) acting as an office-holder or trustee in voluntary or not-for-profit organisations.
+- 88. Certain non-financial interests may reasonably be thought to affect the way members of the House of Lords discharge their public duties and must therefore be registered in this category.
+The following non-financial interests are always relevant and therefore must be registered: - (a) unremunerated directorships or other regular employment; - (b) membership of public bodies such as hospital trusts, the governing bodies of universities, colleges or schools, local authorities and other spheres of government;

-- 82. Other non-financial interests are not registrable or (unless the member thinks it appropriate) declarable.
+- (c) trusteeships of museums, galleries or similar bodies; - (d) acting as an office-holder or trustee in pressure groups or trade unions; and - (e) acting as an office-holder or trustee in voluntary or not-for-profit organisations. - 89.
+When registering a non-financial interest in an organisation in this category, members should give a broad indication of the organisation or body's business or activity where this is not self-evident from its name. - 90.
+Other non-financial interests are not registrable or (unless the member thinks it appropriate) declarable.
 Such interests include: other trusteeships, for example of private estates; unpaid ordinary membership of voluntary organisations or pressure groups; membership of churches or other religious bodies or organisations.
-The Registrar is available to advise members in cases of uncertainty. - 83.
+The Registrar is available to advise members in cases of uncertainty. - 91.
 The following posts should not be registered: honorary fellowships in colleges and universities; other honorary posts; offices in political parties; patrons; ex officio positions in voluntary organisations (for instance, those held by the Lords Spiritual).
 There may however be occasions on which such interests should be declared.